roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 Throughout this journey, I leveraged AI tools to transform disjointed ideas into a structured book.

 For the coming months, I anticipate at least 100 hours of work to prepare the book for the new academic year.

-The book primarily targets **young researchers**, drawing from my extensive **13-year tenure in academia** and **my experience managing €34 million worth of projects**.
+The book primarily targets **young researchers**, drawing from my extensive **13-year academic experience** and **my background managing €34 million worth of projects**.

 > "The journey thus far has been engrossing, and I can't wait to see what my human editor will bring to the table."

 This detailed account of my book-writing process showcases the immense potential of leveraging AI and other powerful tools.

-Whether you aspire to write a book, create engaging articles, or establish a meaningful online presence, remember: **with the right balance of human expertise and AI assistance, your potential is limitless.**
+Remember, whether you aspire to write a book, create engaging articles, or establish a meaningful online presence.
+With **the right balance of human expertise and AI assistance, your potential is limitless.**

-Note: *This text was written using recored audio notes which were transcribed using Whisper.cpp and then improved by various AI models.*
+Note: *This text was written using recorded audio notes, transcribed using Whisper.cpp, and then improved with the help of various AI models.*